kaplan81/rick-morty-pwa-workbox/README.md

 installButton.addEventListener('click', installPWA);
 ```

-And then 2 functions.
+And then 2 callback functions.
 The first one is very short.
 It receives the `beforeinstallprompt` as an `event` parameter and saves it in the `deferredInstallPrompt` variable.
 It also makes the button visible by removing the `hidden` class.
 With this description in mind try to write the function from scratch.
 And remember that the name of this function is specified as a callback in one of the mentioned events.

 Done?
 OK.